TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

 ------------------------------------------------------------------

 Next we need a way to connect layers with synaptic links and each `Synapse` needs to have the same `forward` and `backward` functions.
-Thanks to the afore-linked video playlist we know the realtionship between input and output neurons is linear, which makes for some very neat gradients.
-We will need to deal with 2 gradient calculations, one to propogate gradients further down the net and the other to update the synaptic wieghts.
-The gradients wrt to the input become the output gradients multiplied by the weight matrix transposed, and the gradients wrt to the weights become the matrix multiplication of the input and the output transposed:
+Thanks to the afore-linked playlist we know the relationship between input and output neurons is linear, which makes for some very neat gradients.
+We will need to deal with 2 gradient calculations, one to propogate gradients further down the net and the other to update the synaptic weights.
+The gradients wrt to the input become the output gradients multiplied by the weight matrix transposed, and the gradients wrt to the weights become the matrix multiplication of the input transposed and the output gradients:

 {% highlight py %}
 class Synapse: